publiclab/publiclab-archive/notes/robotfarms/10-15-2017/can-i-use-an-nir-led-to-help-make-weeds-or-plants-stand-out-even-more-with-an-nir-camera.md

 ---
-title: "Can I use an NIR LED to help make weeds (or plants) stand out even more with an NIR camera?"\ntagnames: 'near-infrared-camera, nir, infrared, infragram, answered, question:general'
+title: "Can I use an NIR LED to help make weeds (or plants) stand out even more with an NIR camera?"

+tagnames: 'near-infrared-camera, nir, infrared, infragram, answered, question:general'
 author: robotfarms
 path: /notes/robotfarms/10-15-2017/can-i-use-an-nir-led-to-help-make-weeds-or-plants-stand-out-even-more-with-an-nir-camera.md
 nid: 15052